-As an IC bus interrupt can come from three sources, when the program enters the interrupt subroutine, the HAAS and I2CTOF bits should be examined to see whether the interrupt source has come from a matching slave address or from the completion of a data byte transfer or IC bus time-out.
-When a slave address is matched, the devices must be placed in either the transmit mode and then write data to the SIMD register, or in the receive mode where it must implement a dummy read from the SIMD register to release the SCL line.
+As an IC bus interrupt can come from two sources, when the program enters the interrupt subroutine, the HAAS bit should be examined to see whether the interrupt source has come from a matching slave address or from the completion of a data byte transfer.
+When a slave address is matched, the device must be placed in either the transmit mode and then write data to the SIMD register, or in the receive mode where it must implement a dummy read from the SIMD register to release the SCL line.